akosgarai/go_opengl_playground/pkg/primitives/camera/README.md

 ## UpdateDirection

-Itupdates the pitch and yaw values.
+It updates the pitch and yaw values.

+## GetBoundingObject

+It returns the bounding object of the camera.
+Now it is defined as a sphere.
+The position is the current position of the camera.
+The radius is hardcoded to 1.